Octopus vs OVO (2023 Comparison)

 Conclusion: Both OVO and Octopus offer a range of tariffs to suit different customer needs.
 Octopus offer 100% renewable electricity as standard, whereas OVO do not.
 OVO do offer more options though, with 1 or 2-year fixes available to new customers.
 We’ll have to call this one a draw.

 The most important factor for many people when choosing any energy supplier is price.
 For this section, we requested a quote from each supplier using the exact same details to see how they compare.
-These are the details we used:

 • Dual fuel supply